Chilipp/docrep/README.rst

 What's this?
 ------------
 Welcome to the **doc**\ umentation **rep**\ etition module **docrep**!
-This module developpers that develop complex and nested Python APIs and helps them to create a well-documented software.
+This module targets developers that develop complex and nested Python APIs and helps them to create a well-documented piece of software.

 See the `documentation on readthedocs`_ for a small tutorial.